Swiss-Polar-Institute/data-management-guidance/content/metadata.md

 There are many controlled vocabularies, so it pays to look into this closely within a particular discipline or ask for assistance as necessary.

-Some commonly used ones are:
+Some commonly used vocabularies are:

 * [SeaDataNet](https://www.seadatanet.org/) - oceanography terms at many levels
 * [Global Change Master Directory (GCMD) Keywords](https://earthdata.nasa.gov/earth-observation-data/find-data/gcmd/gcmd-keywords) - environmental data keywords, instrument names, geographical names and more